heytulsiprasad/wirescript/content/blog/tell-more-story-with-emojis/index.md

 ---
-title: "Tell more story with Emojis 🐨"
+title: "Tell more story with Emojis"
 date: "2020-04-29"
-description: ""
+description: "Big Fan of Emojis?
+Why not bring all fun to your website which also can grab user attention and improve their interaction with your blog?
+Learn how to add emojis to your websites."
+keywords: "Add emojis to website, Emojis in HTML, Emoji as Favicon, Emoji as cursor"
-category: "Web Developement"
+category: "Frontend"
 banner: "./banner.png"
 ---